PrathameshSystenics/AIML_Tutorial/Langgraph Tutorial/Docs/Langgraph Tutorial.md

 {'best_joke': {'best_selected_joke': 'Why did the cat sit on the computer?
 To keep an eye on the mouse!'}}
 ```
 You can see in the output that `generate_joke` have been created three times.

+---
+## Long-Term and Short Term Memory

+**Short Term Memory** exists only during a single agent execution.
+It is stored in the variables, state and messages, context, and state object.

+**Long term Memory** saved across multiple runs to help the agent recall past context.
+Stored in Vector Databases, Langgraph Checkpointer.